getAlby/oauth2server/README.md

 ### Local development

 1. Run the mock server `go run cmd/mock_server/main.go` .
 The mock server differs from the production server in that it uses an in-memory datastore, it will auto-create client credentials and tokens, uses a mock middleware for user authentication, and will also spin up its own downstream server.
-2. If you want to create an oauth code/token, you can use the preloaded client credentials `id/secret` and redirect_uri `http://localhost:8080`:
+2. If you want to create an oauth code/token, you can use the preloaded client credentials `id/secret` and redirect_uri `http://localhost:8080`.
+You also always need to use the user credentials `login` and `password` as the login and password.

 ```
 http -f POST localhost:8081/oauth/authorize\?client_id\=id\&response_type\=code\&redirect_uri\=http://localhost:8080\&scope\=balance:read login=login password=password